nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/modem_module.rst

    By default, the modem module sends only events with sampled data that has changed since the last sampling.
    To send unchanged data also, enable this option.

-.. _CONFIG_MODEM_AUTO_REQUEST_POWER_SAVING_FEATURES:

-CONFIG_MODEM_AUTO_REQUEST_POWER_SAVING_FEATURES - Configuration for automatic requests of PSM The module automatically requests PSM from the LTE network.
-   If PSM is granted by the network, it results in reduction of the modem's power consumption.
-   Note that the device is not reachable from the cloud when it is in PSM.
-   The device exits PSM whenever the application sends data, or the configured PSM TAU (Tracking Area Update) interval has passed.
-   To not request PSM from the network, disable this option.

 For more information on LTE configuration options, see :ref:`lte_lc_readme`.

 Module events